liulei-sys-inventor/liulei-sys-inventor.github.io/_pages/about.md

    (2) Distributed quantum computing systems.
 The latest study LarQucut is in **<span style="color:#953734;">ACM TACO-2025</span>**.

-   (3) The quantum computer architecture, software stack, OS, and etc.
+   (3) The quantum computer architecture, hardware/software stack, and etc.

    - QIT - HW support for circuit mapping is in **<span style="color:#953734;">IEEE ICCD-2026</span>**.
    - QuCloud+ is in **<span style="color:#953734;">ACM TACO-2024</span>**.